Erik7354/LiveAudioProcessingWithSwift/README.md

 Disclaimer: I dont not own any of the conent linked/shown here

-# Now let's begin by drawing the situation: you want to record audio which is spoken right now and proccess it directly (live)
+# Now let's begin by drawing the situation
+You want to record audio which is spoken right now and proccess it directly (live), right?

 ## What are the things we need to do?
 1️⃣ first we need a way to use the mic